Organizers of popular Iowa bike ride cut ties with newspaper

 The four staff members who work full-time running the Register's Annual Great Bicycle Ride Across Iowa resigned on Tuesday.
 The group immediately launched a competing event, called Iowa's Ride, which will be held next July during the same week that the Register's ride had been scheduled.

-It wasn't immediately clear if the Register's ride, known as RAGBRAI, would continue.
+Chrissy Terrell, a spokeswoman for Gannett, the Register's parent company, said the ride — known as RAGBRAI — would continue.
 The weeklong event draws thousands of cyclists from around the country and had been founded by Register employees in the 1970s.

+"We'll continue RAGBRAI's longstanding tradition in 2020 with another great bicycle ride and strong partnerships with Iowa communities to raise money for good causes," Terrell said in response to an email from The Associated Press.

 A spokeswoman for Gannett, the Register's parent company, didn't immediately respond to inquiries.